Waterloo & City line: Network SouthEast

 In the mid 1980s, British Rail was split into business sectors, with the line falling under the purview of Network SouthEast (NSE).
 The line was branded as Waterloo and City, and the elderly Class 487 trains were repainted in the red, blue and white NSE livery.
 In September 1989, a total route modernisation project was agreed at a cost of £19 million.
 Both stations would be refurbished in the NSE style, track and signals would be replaced and new rolling stock was ordered.

 At the same time as the upgrade project, the Eurostar terminal at Waterloo International was being built over a large area on the north side of Waterloo station.
 This removed access to the Armstrong Lift that allowed rolling stock and other machinery to access the line, and therefore a replacement shaft near Spur Road was constructed to allow access to Waterloo Depot.

 The modernisation project was completed by July 1993, following the delivery of five four-car Class 482 trains.
 These were built to a modified design from an order for 1992 Stock trains by London Underground for the Central line.

 London Underground

-On 1 April 1994, the line was transferred to London Underground Ltd for the sum of £1.
+As part of the privatisation of British Rail, on 1 April 1994 the line was transferred to London Underground Ltd for the sum of £1.
 At the time, staff were given the option of transferring with the line or remaining in British Rail employment, and all except one chose the latter.
 The drivers are currently based at Leytonstone.
+The turquoise line colour was chosen by a lawyer working on the legal transfer of the line to London Underground.
 From 15 April 1996, the line began working to a new timetable, with three trains departing in each ten minutes during the morning peak.

 In January 2003, the Waterloo & City was closed for over three weeks for safety checks after a major derailment on the Central line, which required all 1992 tube stock trains to be modified.
 That same year, responsibility for the line's maintenance was given to the Metronet consortium under the terms of a public–private partnership arrangement.